henkbirkholz/serf/README.md

-# Secruity Event Refinement Framework
+# Security Event Refinement Framework

 This is the working area for the Individual internet-draft, "Secruity Event Refinement Framework".